FreeFem/FreeFem-doc/source/introduction/installation.rst

 Installation guide
 ==================

-To use FreeFEM, two installation methods are available: user access (binarie package) and access developers (compilation of source code).
+To use FreeFEM, two installation methods are available: user access (binarie package) and access developers (from the source code).
-Follow the section corresponding to your type of installation
+Follow the section corresponding to your type of installation.

 |
 |